mkreitze/behaviourCollector/README.md

      style="float: left; margin-right: 10px;" />"

-Below is the associated gifs used to generate them
+Below is the associated gifs used to generate them.
+The 'stability' of each behaviour can be seen by their gifs.

 <img src="./1200PhasePortDecibRfile/1.gif"
      alt="behaviour1gif 1200 standard"